We are transforming our region through the generosity of our donors. This is our mission.

 In 1994, the Davenport Area Foundation became the “The Community Foundation of the Great River Bend.”
 Our new name reflected our growing regional community and our organization in both charitable giving and civic engagement.

-Now, in its 51st year, the Community Foundation of the Great River Bend (CFGRB) has more than 997 distinct charitable funds and has distributed more than $44 million in grants since 1964.
+Now, the Community Foundation of the Great River Bend (CFGRB) has more than 997 distinct charitable funds and has distributed more than $44 million in grants since 1964.
 With almost $120 million in assets, of which $99 million is permanently endowed, CFGRB can provide support to a broad range of community needs, nonprofit organizations and scholarships.
 Additionally, CFGRB has several geographical Affiliate Funds to promote rural philanthropy and give our rural neighbors opportunities to build their own endowments.